ryedin/site/_deployment/port-mapping.md

 order: 700
 ---

-You can define the ports your Processes will listen in the manifest for your application.
+You can define the ports on which your Processes will listen in the manifest for your application.

 ## External Ports

-External ports are open to the internet.
+External ports are open to the Internet.
 You define an external port using a port pair in the `ports:` section of your `docker-compose.yml`:

     ports:
       - 80:5000

-This example configuration would listen to port `80` on an internet-accessible load balancer and forward connections to port `5000` on the Process.
+This example configuration would listen to port `80` on an Internet-accessible load balancer and forward connections to port `5000` on the Process.

 ## Internal Ports